erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ## GSoC '22 Phase 1.1

+### What is Google Summer of Code (GSoC) anyway?

+[GSoC](https://summerofcode.withgoogle.com/) is a program, sponsored by Google, to generate interest in and further the development of open-source software packages.
+Google provides a modest stipend to 'Contributors' who are selected by mentor organizations to contibute to their packages over the summer.
+Summer 2022 is the first time GSoC has been open to everyone, not just enrolled students!

 ### How did I get here?
-And what is Google Summer of Code (GSoC) anyway?
+And

 Honestly, twitter.
-Sometime in February 2022 I had become interested in the open source geospatial stack.
+Sometime in February 2022 I had become interested in the open-source geospatial stack.
 I found [this](https://spatial-analytics.readthedocs.io/en/latest/course-info/introduction.html) spatial analytics with python course by Henrikki Tenkanen and started working through the lessons.
 This introduced me to geopandas; I was quckly impressed with the package and started following Martin Fleischmann on [twitter](https://twitter.com/martinfleis).
 Luckily for me he posted about the PySAL GSoC projects and I found one that seemed to be an excellent fit!
-Despite being a serial internet-lurker and having strong feelings of inadequacy I decided to engage with the community (the horror!) and express my intrest in the spatial optimization library enhancements.
+Despite being a serial internet-lurker and having strong feelings of technical inadequacy, I decided to engage with the community (the horror!) and express my intrest in the spatial optimization library enhancements.
+After chatting a bit with Germano Barcelos, the GSoC 21' `spopt` student, and receiving encouragement and feedback from the `spopt` mentors my proposal was submitted!

 ### Bonding Period
 Introduce myself in the PySAL gitter.
 Join my first PySAL GSoC student/dev meeting.